Espantalho2017/flatiron-phase-2-project/README.md

 This project will continue to evolve and improve.
 At present enough of this project has been completed to show the vision of the creator.

+I need to run
+npm start
+and
+npm run server
+when I start up each time anew or after I hit Control-C

+I added the below code to my package.json:

+I need to run the below
+npm run server

+the code above runs the code below
+    "server": "json-server --watch db.json --port 3030" ,